jpmens/mosquitto-auth-plug/README.md

 	$SYS/broker/log/N                        PERMIT
 ```

-The `mysql` back-end would re-connect to mysql server when connection has gone away
+The `mysql` back-end will re-connect to the MySQL server when the connection has gone away.
-in default configuration.
-If you'd like to disable these function, add to Mosquitto conf with settings:
+If you wish, you can disable this by configuring:

 ```
 auth_opt_mysql_opt_reconnect false
 auth_opt_mysql_auto_connect false